German man arrested in Russia for alleged sabotage for Kyiv – DW – 12/10/2024

 In the video, the man, whose face was blurred out in the footage, says he arrived in Russia last year and met a man online who later turned out to be "a member of the Ukrainian special services."

-He said the man paid him to set fire to a fuse box and draw pro-Ukrainian graffiti.
+He says the man paid him to set fire to a fuse box and draw pro-Ukrainian graffiti.

 "The last task he proposed to me was to blow up, well, derail a train, a freight train," the man